alqamabinsadiq/node-api-kit/README.md

 ## License
 This source code is licensed under the MIT license.

+## Contributing
+Feel free to make changes to the code and features.
+PR are welcomed.

 ---
 Made with ♥ by ALQAMA BIN SADIQ [github](https://github.com/alqamabinsadiq/node-api-kit)